 The IFPA is governed by a voluntary Board of Directors, which is elected by IFPA members at the Association’s AGM.
 The Board is responsible for developing, monitoring and reviewing the IFPA’s Strategic Plan.

-The Board meets five times a year, members give their time voluntarily and are not remunerated.
+The Board meets seven times a year, members give their time voluntarily and are not remunerated.
 The IFPA Chief Executive reports to the Board on implementation of the organisation’s Strategic Plan.

 The Board is guided in its governance by the IFPA Governance Handbook and by other best practice principles, including the Dóchas Code of Corporate Governance and the Dóchas Guidelines for Annual Reports and Financial Statements, of which the IFPA is a signatory, as well as the Statement for Guiding Principles for Fundraising.
 The IFPA Board upholds and promotes the IPPF Code of Good Governance, which includes a set of seven principles that represent good practice in governance.

 For our annual reports, please see the publications page.

 Fiona Tyrrell is a communications professional with over 15 years’ experience in strategic communications, media relations and journalism in a variety of sectors including civil society, third level education and local and national print media.
 Fiona worked as Communications Officer with the IFPA between 2009 and 2013.

 Patricia Prendiville has over 30 years’ experience working in the areas of equality, rights and social inclusion.
 Her extensive experience includes working with civil society organisations at national and international level, engaging with states bodies and international fora.
 She currently works as an independent organizational development consultant and equality expert in Ireland and Europe and has written books on facilitation, homophobia and working with young women.